kubernetes/website/content/en/blog/_posts/free-katacoda-kubernetes-tutorials-are-shutting-down.md

 The Kubernetes Project wishes to thank O'Reilly Media for the many years it has supported the community via the Katacoda learning platform.
 You can read more about [the decision to shutter katacoda.com][https://www.oreilly.com/online-learning/leveraging-katacoda-technology.html) on O'Reilly's own site.
 With this change, we’ll be focusing on the work needed to remove links to their various tutorials.
-We have a general issue tracking this topic at [#33936](https://github.com/kubernetes/website/issues/33936).
+We have a general issue tracking this topic at [#33936](https://github.com/kubernetes/website/issues/33936) and [GitHub discussion](https://github.com/kubernetes/website/discussions/38878).
 We’re also interested in researching what other learning platforms could be beneficial for the Kubernetes community, replacing Katacoda with a link to a platform or service that has a similar user experience.
 However, this research will take time, so we’re actively looking for volunteers to help with this work.